COVID-19 Safety Information

 Our camper cabins, bathhouse, lodge and dining hall are all already extremely well ventilated and have a notable amount of open-air capabilities.
 In addition, our daily activities take place outside on our lake, fields and trails as much as possible.

-We are still evaluating the best method for delivering meals and have several options to work with including using our parade field, and both our inside lodge & dining hall (both areas are surrounded by open windows).
+We have several options to work with including using our parade field, and both our inside lodge & dining hall (both areas are surrounded by open windows).

 As we have learned over the past year, families can help stop the spread of COVID-19 by wearing masks in public, using proper handwashing and cough covering methods, staying home when sick, and getting vaccinated when eligible.

 Our camp is licensed by the State of Massachusetts Department of Public Health.
 We work closely with our local health department, as well as the Massachusetts Camping Association, and the American Camping Association (ACA) New England Chapter.
 Our health care is supervised by Nella Stoltz, Pediatric Nurse Practitioner, DNP, APRN, PNP-BC, ACNP, CCRN-P, and delivered by a team of nurses and doctors- all of whom have pediatric experience during the rest of the year.

 Healthcare staff are all fully vaccinated.
 For counselors and other support staff, we are providing all the support we can to encourage staff to vaccinate, however it is not a requirement of employment.